rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ## 2.1 Consultations with donors

-Prior to a collection being acquired by the Rose Library, The Head of Collection Services may consult with curators to draft an [Operational Impact Statement](https://emory.box.com/s/btfvoh8gltpob8ynj8uhe3r7348pr455) to assess the overall space and supply needs of a collection, as well as cost of transfer, accessioning, processing, and storing a collection.
+Prior to a collection being acquired by the Rose Library, the Head of Collection Processing may consult with curators to draft an [Operational Impact Statement](https://emory.box.com/s/btfvoh8gltpob8ynj8uhe3r7348pr455) to assess the overall space and supply needs of a collection, as well as cost of transfer, accessioning, processing, and storing a collection.

 Additionally, collection services staff may meet with donors or curators to provide guidance and assistance on matters such as: